Swifties, find out which Taylor Swift era you're in on Spotify

 How to find your top 5 Taylor Swift eras on Spotify?

 No matter if you’re an Android or Apple user, you can discover your top 5 favourite Taylor Swift eras with just a few simple steps.
 Ensure your Spotify mobile app is updated to the latest version from the App Store (v8.8.52).
-Then, visit https://spotify.com/top5, where you’ll find a page to select your top 5 beloved eras.
+Then, visit spotify.com/top5, where you’ll find a page to select your favourite eras.

 Once you’ve made your choices, get ready to be enchanted!
 Spotify will generate a personalised digital card, inspired by the tour artwork, so you can share your eras with your friends.